bhavinc/predify2021/predify2021/adversarial_attacks/README.md

-This folder contains to perform and analyse adversarial attacks on the predictive versions of the models.
+This folder contains scripts to perform and analyse adversarial attacks on the predictive versions of the models.
 The scripts take models from the model_factory and pickle dicts that also contain the raw and adversarial images along with the success.